Intertwined van-Hove Singularities as a Mechanism for Loop Current Order in Kagome Metals

-We demonstrate this conclusion explicitly using an example relevant to AV$_3$Sb$_5$, where vH1 (vH2) is odd (even) under $m'$ and the orbitals are odd (even) under $m'$ ($m''$) as the colored orbitals in Fig.\ref{fig_csorder}(a).
-A generic proof for other types of orbitals is shown in Fig.S2 in supplementary material~\cite{supp}.
-To elaborate on the proof, let us inspect the form of wave function at momentum $M_c$.
-In this case $m'$ coincides with $m_x$ which maps sublattice A and B to each other and maps sublattice C to itself.
-Because the wave function of vH2 is even under $m'$ and the orbital at sublattice C is odd under $m'$, the weight of wave function must vanish at $m'$-invariant sublattice C. Furthermore, wave function components of vH2 at sublattice A and B must have opposite signs to make the wave function even under $m'$ as in Fig.\ref{fig_csorder}(b).
+{To demonstrate this conclusion explicitly, we consider two vHS made of the colored orbitals in Fig.\ref{fig_csorder}(a), and let the wave function at vH1 (vH2) be odd (even) under $m'$.} Let us inspect the form of symmetry-allowed wave function at momentum $M_c$ as shown in Fig.\ref{fig_csorder}(b).
+In this case, $m'$ coincides with $m_x$ which maps sublattice A and B to each other and maps sublattice C to itself.
+Because the wave function of vH2 is even under $m'$ and the orbital at sublattice C is odd under $m'$, the weight of wave function must vanish at $m'$-invariant sublattice C. Furthermore, wave function components of vH2 at sublattice A and B must have opposite signs to make the wave function even under $m'$.
 Therefore, the wave function of vH2 at momentum $M_C$ must take the form $(b,-b,0)$ at A,B,C sublattices respectively, where $b$ is a constant.
-A similar analysis can be applied to vH1, which gives the form of $(0,0,b')$ instead~\cite{supp}, where $b'$ is another constant.
-The symmetry-allowed wave functions of vH1 and vH2 are shown in Fig.\ref{fig_csorder}(b).
-The wave function at momenta $M_A$ and $M_B$ can be obtained by threefold rotation.
-This leads to the wave function structure at each $M$ point given in Table.\ref{wavecomp}.
+A similar analysis can be applied to vH1, which gives the form of $(0,0,b')$ instead, where $b'$ is another constant.
+Finally, the threefold rotation symmetry leads to the wave function structure at the three distinct $M$ points given in Fig.\ref{fig_csorder}(c).
+Similarly, this wave function structure can also be obtained for orbitals with other mirror eigenvalues, as shown in Sec.I of the supplementary material (SM)~\cite{supp}.